A Brief History and Description of the Mt. Baker church of Christ located at Bellingham, Washington

-During our existence as a congregation, the members have shown their dedication to the truth, as revealed in the Holy Scriptures, by conducting numerous Gospel meetings.
-These meetings have provided our friends and neighbors with the opportunity to hear Godís truth proclaimed by highly motivated and capable Gospel preachers.
+During our existence as a congregation, the members have shown their dedication to the truth as revealed in the Holy Scriptures by conducting numerous Gospel meetings.
+These meetings have given our non-Christian family, friends, and neighborís the opportunity to hear Godís truth proclaimed by highly motivated and capable Gospel preachers.

 The lessons we have heard taught during these special times have also been of great benefit to the members at Mt.
 Baker, edifying and strengthening us both in love for one another and in sound doctrine.

-We have been privileged to have the following evangelists conduct Gospel meetings at Northside/Mt.
-Baker: Steven J. Wallace, Marc Smith, Mark Mayberry, Keith Greer, Larry Ray Hafley, Dale Hendricks, James DdeVoll, Randy King, Harry Osborne, David Beckley, Andy Alexander, Gary Johnsen, Bobby Holmes, Donnie Rader, Ron Halbrook, Tom Roberts, David Baker, Dennis Ross, Dennis Scroggins, David Bonner, Brett Hogland, and Micky Galloway.
+We have been privileged to have the following evangelists conduct Gospel meetings at Mt.
+Baker: Tom Roberts, Bobby Homes, Larry Ray Hafley, Dale Hendricks, James DeVoll, Randy King, Harry Osborne, David Beckley, Andy Alexander, Gary Johnsen, Donnie Rader, Ron Halbrook, David Baker, Dennis Ross, Dennis Scroggins, Steven Wallace, Marc Smith, Mark Mayberry, Stan Cox and Keith Greer.

-The men of our congregation have shown their zeal for Christ and His church in a wide variety of ways, including their regular preaching assistance to the White Rock church of Christ in British Columbia and the Manitou church of Christ in Tacoma.
+The men of our congregation have also shown their zeal for Christ and His church in a wide variety of ways, including their preaching assistance to the White Rock church of Christ in British Columbia and the Manitou church of Christ in Tacoma.
 At least ten men from Mt.
 Baker have helped the saints in these two congregations by preaching for them.
 These efforts are an encouragement both to the men who do the lessons and the members of those assemblies.

 The congregation has been and continues to be blessed with the example of godly women who are consistent in their attendance and who conduct themselves in the manner of the faithful women of the Bible.